-What It Is A denial-of-service attack is a relentless stream of information sent to a target with the intention of flooding it until it can no longer handle legitimate traffic.
+A denial-of-service attack is a relentless stream of information sent to a target with the intention of flooding it until it can no longer handle legitimate traffic.

 Aimed at your Web server, it works by denying bandwidth to and from your system.
 But unlike most other "hacks," it does not require that the hacker gain access to the targeted server.
 Instead, the person conducting the attack hacks into other computers on the Web, introducing program code into them that effectively turns them into "slaves."
 These Web slaves then begin sending simple requests for information ("pinging") to the attack target at astronomical rates.

 This onslaught of requests from multiple servers on the Web rapidly overwhelms the target's servers.
 Soon it takes all the servers' attention to respond to the pinging requests, leaving no time to serve up Web pages.
 In a matter of seconds, your site has been effectively shut down.

 There is one simple way to recognize this attack: Neither you nor anyone else can access your site.
 There is no access in or out.

 The best way to be alerted when the attack is happening is to have (or be) a great system administrator who knows the site inside out.
 Such a person can spot signs such as increased traffic, lagging site load times, or slowed system response times.

 There seems to be no major reward for the DoS attack: It offers no benefits other than the opportunity to show off or test a skill.
 Some professionals regard this as brainless and not very creative.
 But to hackers, the notion of being the one who brought down the largest online company is a great feat.
 They can say, "I brought down Yahoo!"
 And they might acquire their skill by shutting down a smaller site, such as yours.

 How to Protect Yourself